rosasalberto/mil/README.md

 #### data
 Very well known datasets of the multiple instance learning framework have been added to the library.
-For each of the datasets a train and test split has been done for reproducibility purposes.
+For each of the datasets a train and test split have been done for reproducibility purposes.
 The API is similar to the tensorflow datasets in order to create and experiment in a fast and easy way.

 ```python
 # importing all the datasets modules